Stephen Ministry

 What is PAL?

 We are parents, grandparents, spouses, siblings and relatives of loved ones who are affected by the disease of alcoholism and drug addiction.
-We meet on Tuesday evenings from 7:00 to 8:30 PM.
+We meet every other Tuesday evening from 7:00 to 8:30 PM.
 Please contact Greg or Weezy Smith at lift5800@gmail.com or 317-679-9122 for details.

 We learn proven methods that allow us to set boundaries with our addict or alcoholic so that we may find joy (and reduce the chaos) in our lives regardless of the choices made by our loved ones.